antarctica/lantern/docs/setup.md

 - create and store in 1Password a personal access token to enable the [Workstation Module](/docs/usage.md#workstation-module) to:
   - access and manage records in the [GitLab Store](/docs/stores.md#gitlab-store)
-  - comment on issues for the [Interactive Publishing Workflow](/docs/usage.md#interactive-record-publishing-workflow)
+  - as part of the [Non-Interactive Publishing Workflow](/docs/usage.md#non-interactive-record-publishing-workflow)
-- add the bot user as a member of the GitLab projects containing these issues, with at least the *reporter* role

 Manually: